YedukrishnanTY/Connect-Social-Media/README.md

 install node &
 use this cmd - npm -i(in client folder and server folder too.... )
 #
-checkout the .env file and upload the db url of mongo db
+create  .env file and upload the db url of mongo db

+eg:

+MONGO_URL="change this to db url of mongo db" JWT_SECRET='somesuperhardstringtoguess'
+PORT =3001
 #
 to run the prgm -